-Fresh herbs make many other foods heart-healthy when they replace salt, sugar, and trans fats.
-These flavor powerhouses, along with nuts, berries -- even coffee -- form a global approach to heart-wise eating.
-Read on for more delicious ways to fight heart disease, stroke, high blood pressure, high cholesterol, and diabetes.
+Fresh herbs can help make other foods heart-healthy when they replace salt, sugar, and trans fats.
+These flavor powerhouses, along with nuts, berries -- even coffee -- can be part of heart-wise eating.

 Fact: Rosemary, sage, oregano, and thyme contain antioxidants.

-Mild, tender black beans are packed with heart-healthy nutrients including folate, antioxidants, magnesium, and fiber -- which helps control both cholesterol and blood sugar levels.
+Mild, tender black beans are packed with nutrients including folate, antioxidants, and magnesium, along with fiber, which helps control both cholesterol and blood sugar levels.

-Tip: Canned black beans are quick additions to soups and salads.
+Tip: Canned black beans are easy to add to soups and salads.
 Rinse to remove extra sodium.

 Red Wine and Resveratrol

-If you drink alcohol, a little red wine may be a heart-healthy choice.
-Resveratrol and catechins, two antioxidants in red wine, may protect artery walls.
-Alcohol can also boost HDL, the good cholesterol.
+If you drink alcohol, a little red wine may be a good choice.
+Resveratrol and catechins, two antioxidants in red wine, may help protect artery walls.
+Alcohol can also boost HDL, the "good" cholesterol.

-Tip: Don't exceed one drink a day for women; one to two drinks for men -- and talk to your doctor first.
+Tip: Only drink in moderation: no more than 1 glass a day for women and 2 for men.
 Alcohol may cause problems for people taking aspirin and other medications.
-Too much alcohol actually hurts the heart.
+Too much alcohol is bad for your heart.

 Salmon: Super Food

 A top food for heart health, it's rich in the omega-3s EPA and DHA.
-Omega-3s may lower risk of rhythm disorders and reduce blood pressure.
-Salmon also lowers blood triglycerides and reduces inflammation.
-The American Heart Association recommends two servings of salmon or other oily fish a week.
+Omega-3s may lessen the risk of heart rhythm disorders and lower blood pressure.
+Salmon also lowers blood triglycerides and helps curb inflammation.
+The American Heart Association recommends two servings of salmon or other naturally oily fish a week.

 Tip: Bake in foil with herbs and veggies.
-Toss extra cooked salmon in fish tacos and salads.
+Toss extra cooked salmon into fish tacos and salads.

 Tuna for Omega-3s

-Tuna is a good source of heart-healthy omega-3s; it generally costs less than salmon.
-Albacore (white tuna) contains more omega-3s than other tuna varieties.
+Tuna is another good source of omega-3s, and it generally costs less than salmon.
+Albacore (white tuna) has more omega-3s than other tuna varieties.
 Reel in these other sources of omega-3s, too: mackerel, herring, lake trout, sardines, and anchovies.

-Tip: Grill tuna steak with dill and lemon; choose tuna packed in water, not oil.
+Tips: Grill tuna steak with dill and lemon.
+Choose tuna packed in water, not oil.